MadhavPillai07/Food-Ordering-Application/README.md

 2. Select a menu item and click ‘Add to Cart’

-   A message box should confirm the addition
+   A message box should confirm the addition.

-   The cart should update with the selected item and quantity
+   The cart should update with the selected item and quantity.

 3. Add multiple items

-   Quantities should increase
+   Quantities should increase.

-   Total cost should update correctly
+   Total cost should update correctly.

 4. Click ‘Place Order’

-   If the cart is empty → warning message appears
+   If the cart is empty → warning message appears.

-   If items exist → confirmation dialog appears
+   If items exist → confirmation dialog appears.

-   After confirmation → success message appears and cart resets
+   After confirmation → success message appears and cart resets.

 5. Check GUI responsiveness